 “Apple cider vinegar accelerates the body’s ability to break down and derive nutrients from fats and protein efficiently and quickly from the digestive system, which means a faster metabolism and more vitality,” says Jansen.

 Both apple cider vinegar and raw apples contain the fiber pectin.
-There is evidence to suggest that fibers like pectin can increase a person’s sense of fullness after they eat it, which lowers their desire to overeat or compulsively snack.
+There is to suggest that fibers like pectin can increase a person’s sense of fullness after they eat it, which lowers their desire to overeat or compulsively snack.

 Not all experts are convinced.
 There is very little evidence to prove the claims that apple cider vinegar actually helps to burn fat and increase weight loss.
 Katherine Zeratsky, RD, LD, health expert at the Mayo Clinic, says losing weight on the apple cider vinegar diet “isn’t likely.”

 In a 2014 review, researchers found that while there is some evidence that vinegars can help with hyperglycemia and obesity, there is no evidence that it positively affects metabolism.
-However, one 2016 study done on rats showed an improvement in satiation (fullness), cholesterol, and blood sugar after taking apple cider vinegar.
+However, one done on rats showed an improvement in satiation (fullness), cholesterol, and blood sugar after taking apple cider vinegar.
 This preliminary study indicated that “metabolic disorders caused by a high fat diet are thwarted by taking apple cider vinegar.”

 While vinegar seems to have an acidic quality to it, it actually does just the opposite in your body.
 “Apple cider vinegar helps the body maintain an alkaline pH, which is widely regarded as anti-cancer and promotes general vitality and wellbeing,” says Jansen.

 Your body’s pH is a measure of your body’s acidity and alkalinity.
-Severe acidity can lead to a number of health problems, like acidosis — which affects the kidneys and lungs — and kidney stones.
-Recent studies support the observation that apple cider vinegar is beneficial for managing post-meal blood sugar levels.
+Severe acidity can lead to a number of health problems, like acidosis — which affects the kidneys and lungs — and kidney stones. support the observation that apple cider vinegar is beneficial for managing post-meal blood sugar levels.
 This can be very helpful for people with diabetes.
 Keeping your alkaline pH balanced is essential for maintaining good health.
 Severe acidity can lead to a number of health problems, like acidosis and kidney stones.